Mosquito-borne disease: Advances in biological control of arboviruses

 In 2011, Ary Hoffmann and associates produced the first case of Wolbachia-induced arbovirus resistance in wild populations of Aedes aegypti through a small project called Eliminate Dengue: Our Challenge.
 This was made possible by an engineered strain of Wolbachia termed wMel that came from D. melanogaster.
 The transfer of wMel from D. melanogaster into field-caged populations of the mosquito Aedes aegypti induced resistance to dengue, yellow fever, and chikungunya viruses.
 Although other strains of Wolbachia also reduced susceptibility to dengue infection, they also put a greater demand on the fitness of Ae. aegypti. wMel was different in that it was thought to only cost the organism a small portion of its fitness. wMel-infected Ae. aegypti were released into two residential areas in the city of Cairns, Australia over a 14-week period.
 Hoffmann and associates, released a total of 141,600 infected adult mosquitoes in Yorkeys Knob suburb and 157,300 in Gordonvale suburb.
 After release, the populations were monitored for three years to record the spread of wMel.
 Population monitoring was gauged by measuring larvae laid in traps.
 At the beginning of the monitoring period but still within the release period, it was found that wMel-infected Ae. aegypti had doubled in Yorkeys Knob and increased 1.5-fold in Gordonvale.
 Uninfected Ae. aegypti populations were in decline.
 By the end of the three years, wMel-infected Ae. aegypti had stable populations of about 90%.
 However, these populations were isolated to the Yorkeys Knob and Gordonvale suburbs due to unsuitable habitat surrounding the neighborhoods.

 Although populations flourished in these areas with nearly 100% transmission, no signs of spread were noted, proving disappointing for some.
 Following this experiment, Tom L. Schmidt and his colleagues conducted an experiment releasing Wolbachia-infected Aedes aegypti using different site selection methods occurred in different areas of Cairns during 2013.
 The release sites were monitored over two years.
 This time the release was done in urban areas that were adjacent to adequate habitat to encourage mosquito dispersal.
 Over the two years, the population doubled, and spatial spread was also increased, unlike the first release, giving ample satisfactory results.
 By increasing the spread of the Wolbachia-infected mosquitoes, the researchers were able to establish that population of a large city was possible if the mosquitoes were given adequate habitat to spread into upon release in different local locations throughout the city.
-An important detail in both of these studies is that no adverse effects on public health or the natural ecosystem occurred.
+In both of these studies, no adverse effects on public health or the natural ecosystem occurred.
 This made it an extremely attractive alternative to traditional insecticide methods given the increased pesticide resistance occurring from heavy use.